The biggest threat to Apple’s new iPhones: consumer malaise

 Both Apple’s and Samsung’s flagship phones now start at $1,000 or more.
 Global smartphone sales declined 1.7% in the second quarter, Gartner reports.
 “Demand for high-end smartphones has slowed at a greater rate than demand for midrange and low-end smartphones,” said Gartner senior research director Anshul Gupta in the research firm’s press release on its study.

 According to Strategy Analytics, smartphone buyers also don’t like the level of innovation phone makers are offering for the price.
-In Apple’s case, its two forthcoming premium iPhones—updates to the XS and XS Plus—are expected to offer a better camera system on the back, plus an improved Face ID sensor on the front which could enable more augmented reality tricks.
+In Apple’s case, its two forthcoming premium iPhones—updates to the XS and XS Max—are expected to offer a better camera system on the back, plus an improved Face ID sensor on the front which could enable more augmented reality tricks.

 If that’s all there is for new marquee features, it might not be enough to lure iPhone owners who are pretty much happy with the phone they’ve got.
 But the September 10 launch event invites say “By innovation only,” so Apple may have managed to keep something surprising from leaking.